-- And a subversion: Inspector Baynes in Wisteria Lodge is the one official police officer who at the end of the story is praised by Holmes (and justly, as he turned out to have also found the correct solution).
+- A subversion: Inspector Baynes in Wisteria Lodge is the one official police officer who at the end of the story is praised by Holmes (and justly, as he turns out to have also found the correct solution).

 - Inspector Cramer is also an example.
 He also counts as an Obstructive Bureaucrat.
 Wolfe points out that for 99% of murders, Cramer is better suited to the job.
 Wolfe is only needed for weird stuff.

 - Westman Block became this in Glen Cook's Garrett, P.I. series.
 Justified in that, when Block joined the force, it was more concerned with keeping the city free of riots and the lower classes off the Hill than with actually solving crimes: Block didn't really have anyone to learn proper detective techniques from.

 - The father of Encyclopedia Brown tends to fall into this trope, despite being the chief of police.
 His son can usually solve the case, though.
 Mentioned in the books that he can usually solve the case on his own, and that it's only about once a month or so he needs Encyclopedia's help.
 Still not the best record, though.

 - M.C.
 Beaton's Hamish Macbeth murder mysteries feature Chief Inspector Blair who is a combination of this trope and the Sitcom Arch-Nemesis.

 - M.C.
 Beaton's other Detective Agatha Raisin has P.C.
 Bill Wong, who's actually a pretty good Police officer.
 In Quiche of Death he actually works out who the murderer is at the same time as Agatha and ends up saving her when she gets in over her head.